darktable-org/dtdocs/content/lua/printing-labeled-images.md

 This code should be quite simple to understand at this point, but it contains a few interesting aspects of lua that are worth highlighting:

 - `ipairs` is a standard lua function that will iterate through all numeric indices of a table.
-We use it here because darktable's database has non-numeric indices which are functions to manipulate the database itself (adding or deleting images, for example).
+We use it here because Ansel's database has non-numeric indices which are functions to manipulate the database itself (adding or deleting images, for example).

 - Iterating through a table will return both the key and the value used.
 It is conventional in lua to use a variable named “`_`” to store values that we don't care about.

-- Note that we use the standard lua function `tostring` here and not the darktable-specific `darktable.debug.dump`.
+- Note that we use the standard lua function `tostring` here and not the Ansel-specific `Ansel.debug.dump`.
 The standard function will return a name for the object whereas the debug function will print the content.
 The debug function would be too verbose here.
 Once again, it is a great debug tool but it should not be used for anything else.